gerlichlab/hicognition/documentation/hugo-site/content/widgets/widget_controls.md

 ### Changing bin size

-In order to change the genomic resolution at which you want look at the data, you can select the desired binsize from the binsize dropdown at the top of each widget.
+To change the genomic resolution at which you want to look at the data, you can select the desired binsize from the binsize dropdown at the top of each widget.

 <img src="/docs/changing_binsize.png" class="one-quarter-width">

 {{% notice note %}}
-For point features, binsize will be in genomic coordinates, whereas for interval features, binsize will be in percentage of the respective region size.
+For point features, binsize will be in genomic coordinates, whereas for interval features, binsize will be in the percentage of the respective region size.
 See this [section](/docs/data_management/regions/#types-of-genomic-regions) for a more detailed explanation.
 {{% /notice %}}